change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-wrangling-intro.md

 While many tools are available for coding and data wrangling, Jupyter Notebooks have become the go-to option for these tasks.
 Jupyter Notebooks are an open-source web-based application that allows you to create and share documents containing code, equations, visualizations, and narrative text.
 Their popularity stems from their interactive nature, allowing you to write brief code snippets, examine the results, and iterate as needed.
 Jupyter Notebooks also allow users to mix code, visuals, and text in one place.
 This setup makes writing workflow easy to follow and document, which is ideal for collaboration and for dissemination.
 Furthermore, Jupyter supports multiple languages and connects well with data science tools, making it a versatile choice for different projects.

-In this first workshop, you will learn the basics of utilizing Jupyter Notebooks with Pandas ([Link to Pandas Website](https://pandas.pydata.org/)) and the Jupyter environment.
+In this first workshop, you will learn the basics of using Jupyter Notebooks ([Link to the Jupyter Project](https://jupyter.org/)) and  Pandas ([Link to Pandas Website](https://pandas.pydata.org/)).
 The Pandas library helps provide various bells and whistles for both cleaning and analyzing your data.
 However, since it is built on top of Python, a basic understanding of the Python ([Link to Python Website](https://www.python.org/)) programming language is required.
 Through these tools you will learn how to analyze a raw dataset by cleaning it up and formatting it so that it can be used for further analysis or other workflows.

 ### What this lesson will **not** teach you